sequoiar/scenic/doc/texts/rfc1.rst

 RFC 1 - The Miville pseudo-SIP Protocol
 ----------------------------------------
-An offer/answer model with session description protocol using python basic types.
+An offer/answer model with session description protocol using ASCII and JSON.

 Introduction
 ------------
-In this case, we only think about unicast sessions.
+In this case, we only think about unicast symetrical bidirectional sessions.

 Definitions